-“I believe it is the most attractive site in all of SoHo,” said Joseph A. McMillan, Jr., chief executive of DDG, adding that he had been eyeing the project ever since Lehman took it over.
+“I believe it is the most attractive site in all of SoHo,” said Joe McMillan, Chief Executive Officer and Chairman of DDG, adding that he had been eyeing the project ever since Lehman took it over.
 “It’s a great location and prime for residential development.”

 DDG expects to start demolition and begin work on the project in 60 days.
 The entire project will be completed in 24 months from the beginning of construction, according to Mr. McMillan.